 - Thermostats and home zoning

-One of the most typical misconceptions about HVAC is that it’s a blue-collar career.
-You need a specific skill set, in-depth instruction and ongoing endorsements.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar job.
+It requires a certain skill set, extensive instruction and ongoing endorsements.

 It’s an excellent career possibility if you want to: